CMB-S4/serverless-data-portal-cmb-s4/dc0.md

 ## Data Products & Organization

-The DC-0 data release includes a single map for each split and for each frequency channel which includes:
+The DC-0 data release includes a single Intensity and Polarization map for each split and for each frequency channel which includes:

 * Galactic foregrounds
 * Extragalactic foregrounds
-* Cosmic Microwave Signal
+* Cosmic Microwave Background signal
 * Atmospheric and instrumental noise

 and a second map which includes the map depth for Temperature and for Polarization.
+More details about the data products are available in the [Validation of the CMB-S4 Conceptual Design with Data Challenge 0 document (not available yet)]().

 All other data products are available on the CMB-S4 community filesystem at NERSC.